 6 Foods that Reduce Sweat

-The easiest and simplest way to reduce sweat is to stay hydrated with plenty of water.
-When your body is properly hydrated, it won’t have to work so hard to regulate your body temperature, and therefore, reduce sweat.
+The easiest and simplest trick on how to stop sweating (or reduce sweat) through diet is to stay hydrated with plenty of water.
+When your body is properly hydrated, it won’t have to work so hard to regulate your body temperature, and therefore, stop or reduce sweat.

 2) Low-fat or Skim Milk